-After running a dozen marathons, Andi Kang understands the value of preparation, perspiration and perseverance.
+After running a dozen marathons, Andi Kang understands the value of preparation, perspiration, and perseverance.
 For years, she has used her marathon experience to help clients understand the importance of financial planning.
-During her participation in Next Level, Securities America’s premier coaching program for advisors, Kang welcomes the opportunity to apply the same concepts to building her practice.
+During her participation in Next Level, Securities America’s premier coaching program for financial professionals, Kang welcomes the opportunity to apply the same concepts to building her practice.

 “You don’t just wake up one morning and decide you’re going to run 26.2 miles,” Kang said.
 “To run it well, you have to think about the course, the elevation.
 You have to feed yourself well and pace yourself.
 Around the 20th mile, your body will hit the wall; it doesn’t want to go any farther.
 But if you’re prepared, your mind pushes you forward that last 6.2 miles, and you can run it even faster.”

 While the two-day Next Level workshop Kang attended in February was her first, the program is her third business coaching experience.
 This time, she has a different attitude and approach that will take her the first 20 miles of her business-building journey and help her continue through the last 6.2 miles to reach her goal.